Guillemdb/FractalAI/technical_report.md

 rewards[#CN]() to construct a policy.

-FMC has been extensively tested in a wide range of environments, in both continuous and discrete action spaces, and using either pixels or RAM as input.
+FMC has been extensively tested in a wide range of environments, in both continuous and discrete action spaces.
 This report will focus on the performance of the Agent in Atari games, as provided by the Python library OpenAI Gym[#CN](), under heavily bounded computational resources.
-The agent presented outperforms the current state of the art and shows to be significantly more efficient than similar methods.
+The agent presented outperforms the current state of the art and shows to be significantly more efficient than similar methods, using either pixels or RAM as input.

 # How it works